'Uganda election feels like a war': human rights lawyer | DW | 13.01.2021

 Opiyo spent time in jail after facing charges of money laundering and is now out on bail.

-He described the allegations as a continuation of a pattern targeting civil society leaders and actors.
+He described the allegations as a continuation of a pattern targeting civil society leaders.
 "It left me more emboldened to continue doing what we were doing," Opiyo said.

 "It might be difficult to do it, but we'll try as much as we can, using all means and resources to continue doing what we do to defend human rights because our work is most needed in times such as this."